Fereidoon Tavallali: Biography

-Feridoun Tavallali, the son of Djalal Khan, was a contemporary poet and political commentator born in Shiraz in 1917.

 Beginnings

-Feridoun Tavallali, the son of Djalal Khan, was a contemporary poet and political commentator born in Shiraz in 1917.
+Tavallali, the son of Djalal Khan, was a contemporary poet and political commentator born in Shiraz in 1917.

 Even at a young age, he showed talent as a writer and poet, being taught and encouraged at school by writers such as M. Hamidi, B. Passargade and D. Torbati.
 In 1932, Tavallali completed his studies in archaeology and began working in his chosen field in the province of Fars.
 After twenty years of Reza Shah’s dictatorship, the arrival of the Allies permitted some degree of liberalisation in the artistic world.
-At the beginning of this period, Tavallali published humoristic poems in the style of Golestan in Farvardin and Sourouch, two well-known journals.
-Both of these publications were so accomplished that they toppled another political idol.
+At the beginning of this period, Tavallali published humoristic poems in the style of Golestan in Farvardin and Sourouch, two well-known journals (both of these publications were so accomplished that they toppled another political idol).

 Towards the end of 1944, faced with the misery of everyday life, an oppressive and unjust ruling class, and successive epidemics of typhus and typhoid, Tavallali, like many other young intellectuals, joined the Communist party (Hezbe Toudeh).
-He put his heart into fighting against injustice on the side of the poor, publishing hard-hitting articles in the journals Sourouch in Shiraz and Korshide Iran and Iranema in Teheran.
+He fough against injustice on the side of the poor, publishing hard-hitting articles in the journals Sourouch in Shiraz and Korshide Iran and Iranema in Teheran.

 Political undertakings

-In 1945, Tavallali published Atafacil, a collection of political satires.
-It was so successful that a second printing appeared in the same year.
-With unprecedented boldness, he denounced the riots in Fars by means of which the Ghasghaie tribal leaders sought to seize power.
-He also attacked Ghavam-Saltaneh, the powerful governor of Fars who had British support, as well as Seidzia-Tabatabai, who was at the origin of the autonomist revolt in Azerbaijan.
+In 1945, Tavallali published Atafacil, a collection of political satires; a second printing appeared in the same year.
+He denounced the riots in Fars by means of which the Ghasghaie tribal leaders sought to seize power.
+He attacked Ghavam-Saltaneh, the powerful governor of Fars who had British support, as well as Seidzia-Tabatabai, who was at the origin of the autonomist revolt in Azerbaijan.
 He criticised these institutions openly without ever fearing for his own life.
 The poems Arradeh and Khan in Atafacil bear the marks of his combat in those tumultuous years.

 In 1946, the province of Fars was subject to unrest stoked by the Ghasghaie leaders and all newspapers were prohibited.
-Tavallali then left for Teheran where he continued to publish his writings and continue his outspoken political struggle while working in archaeology.
+Tavallali left for Teheran where he continued to publish his writings and continued his political struggle while working in archaeology.